Learn from the World’s Best Procurement Organisations

-Before you can maximize your organization’s procurement efficiency, you need a firm understanding and overview of what you’re spending in all your spend categories, including indirect procurement.
+Before you can maximise your organisation’s procurement efficiency, you need a firm understanding and overview of what you’re spending in all your spend categories, including indirect procurement.
 If your staff is buying simple, frequently ordered services or moderately priced goods outside your procurement process, you might be sacrificing significant savings and efficiency.

-On the other end of the spectrum, indirect spend in areas such as travel, marketing, and professional services might be outside your procurement process in spite of their substantial amounts because they’re seen as too specialized or complex for centralized management.
+On the other end of the spectrum, indirect spend in areas such as travel, marketing, and professional services might be outside your procurement process in spite of their substantial amounts because they’re seen as too specialised or complex for centralised management.

 That may have been true in the past.
 But advances in technology and the growing adoption of all-in-one procurement software means managing indirect spend no longer needs to be rigorously siloed based on the relative expertise of select individuals.
 Depending on your industry, travel, marketing, and IT services can account for substantial spends—and should be managed accordingly.

-By integrating all of your spending through your procurement organization, you’ll create greater opportunities to spot potential savings.
+By integrating all of your spending through your procurement organisation, you’ll create greater opportunities to spot potential savings.
 You’ll eliminate redundancies, trim maverick spend, and improve accountability.

-“When your procurement team has total visibility and control over spend, supply chain, and procedure, it’s much easier to eliminate waste, optimize processes, and plan effectively.”
+“When your procurement team has total visibility and control over spend, supply chain, and procedure, it’s much easier to eliminate waste, optimise processes, and plan effectively.”

-Centralizing your procurement gives you an opportunity to engage key decision makers and empower both staff and suppliers to create continuous improvement.
-Bring together senior leadership with internal experts and other key members of your organization to create centralized procurement functions.
+Centralising your procurement gives you an opportunity to engage key decision makers and empower both staff and suppliers to create continuous improvement.
+Bring together senior leadership with internal experts and other key members of your organisation to create centralised procurement functions.

 The purpose of this team is not just to reduce waste and improve efficiency, but to ensure the goals of procurement leaders are properly aligned with those of your business as a whole.
 Strong communication and transparency between key players encourages cooperation.
 It mitigates potential roadblocks and enables you to streamline your sourcing and procurement processes, too.